Package Torello.Java

 .
 Please review the documentation for each of these fields to understand better how theseAppendable's

-won't throw, and the relevant output text that would normally be appended to it, will simply not be appended.- Parameters:
+will not throw, and any output text that would be appended, isn't appended.- Parameters:

 - This parameter's reference is assigned directly to theOSCommands